 NOVEMBER 28, 2012

 A couple of years ago, inspired by Patti Digh , I thought long and hard about the sort of work I wanted to do.
-Can I make a real contribution?
+I came up with this criteria.

 Technology: the mzalendo project